-The purpose of the TDR-D receiving area is to designate areas appropriate for high density residential in the County's Regional Activity Centers.
-Other areas may be considered when a property owner submits a request to designate a new TDR-D in conjunction with a Mixed-Use Zoning District (MXD) rezoning.
-Areas should be appropriate for high density residential, preferably in areas with dense walkable mixed use and in areas with designated transit facilities and centers.
-Properties within this designation shall meet development standards, excluding the required mix of unit types, consistent with the PMR Urban High, Planned Mixed Residential, zoning district.
+The purpose of the TDR-D receiving area is to designate areas appropriate for high-density residential development in the County's Regional Activity Centers.
+Other areas may be considered when a property owner submits a request to designate a new TDR-D area in conjunction with a Mixed-Use Zoning District (MXD) rezoning.
+TDR-D areas should be appropriate for high-density residential development, preferably in areas with dense walkable mixed use and in areas with designated transit facilities and centers.
+Properties within this designation should meet development standards, excluding the required mix of unit types, consistent with the PMR Urban High, Planned Mixed Residential, zoning district.

 Transfer of Development Rights Sending Area (TDR-S).
-The purpose of the TDR-S sending area is to designate areas appropriate for preservation through a permanent severance of development rights in the sending area and transfer those development rights to a TDR-R or TDR-D receiving area.
+The purpose of the TDR-S sending area is to designate areas appropriate for preservation through a permanent severance of development rights in the sending area and transfer of those development rights to a TDR-R or TDR-D receiving area.
 The basis for determining the transferred development rights should be the Rural Character Area designation as follows: